+The market is an annual event and experiences over 30,0000 visits every weekend.
 It was an enjoyable experience and very busy – there were loads of different foods to try and it was just lovely walking around on a warm summer’s evening experiencing something like this!

 We hired our bikes from a shop just outside the park – the bus driver pointed it out to us and a LOT of people were hiring bikes as they had to same idea as us!

-It is a 8km bike ride around the sea wall and the views were fabulous.
+It is a 8 km bike ride around the sea wall and the views were fabulous.
 It is an easy ride (thank god as bike riding isn’t my thing!!)
-But i did enjoy bombing around ringing my bell to let those on a leisurely ride know that speed queen was overtaking them on their left!
+But I did enjoy bombing around ringing my bell to let those on a leisurely ride know that speed queen was overtaking them on their left!

-Pin for later – Things to do and see in 3 days in Vancouver
+PIN FOR LATER – Things to do and see in 3 days in Vancouver